Matt-LiYue/space-rodeo/designDoc.md

 __Software architecture:__

-We use MVC framework to model our name
+We use MVC framework to model our game.

 __Model:__ Model calss will store all elements in the game.
 It maintains a big vectors to store all the objects in the game.